rodbv/kwando/CONTRIBUTING.md

 - Keep changes focused and atomic
 - Include tests for new functionality
+- If you're fixing a bug, write regression tests
 - Update documentation if needed
 - Ensure all tests pass
 - Follow the existing code style